 McNish was the oldest on the expedition, an accomplished sailor, a life-long socialist and a devout member of the United Free Church of Scotland who abhorred the use of bad language.
 When he grumbled about the behaviour of a crew member it was never accompanied by profanity.
 However, you wouldn’t want to challenge McNish without feeling the weight of his personality bear down upon you to remind you of how much of a fool you were not to be suffered.

 As school history books tell, Shackleton failed in his attempt to chart the South Pole, and instead watch the Endurance crushing to pulp and twisted metal in sea ice.
 Unlike the Scots, the English are proud of their heroic failures, making Shackleton, a man who cared genuinely for the safety of his crew, an instant hero fit for a statue.

-The flash-point came in December 1915 when, ordered to abandon ship, McNish questioned Shackleton’s instruction to drag Endurance’s lifeboats across the pack ice after the destruction of the ship.
+The flash-point came in December 1915 when, ordered to abandon ship, McNish questioned Shackleton’s instruction to drag Endurance’s lifeboats across the pack ice following the destruction of the ship.

 He argued that dragging the boats across such rough ice would damage them beyond repair and, besides, that after leaving the ship, he wasn’t legally obligated to follow any orders.
 The captain of the Endurance, Frank Worsley, couldn’t manage to control McNish and sent for Shackleton.

-Shackleton deployed both logic and force to counter the insurrection – reminding McNish with a brandished pistol that he had agreed to serve under him both on ship and ashore.
+Shackleton deployed both logic and force to counter the insurrection – reminding McNish with the aid of a brandished pistol, that he had agreed to serve under him both on ship and ashore.
 Shackleton went further, denying McNish the right to salvage the timbers from Endurance to build a sloop to take the men home.